jfdm/jfdm.github.io/teaching.md

 title: Teaching
 ...

+Details of duties performed during my tenure as an academic.
+Module descriptions are available from the respective University's course catalogues.

+## University of Glasgow

+At Glasgow, I will be involved in light teaching duties, namely lecturing.

+### 2017-2018

+## University of St Andrews

-Details of duties performed as a **teaching assitant** or **teaching fellow** for various ugrad and pgrad courses within the School of Computer Science.
-Module descriptions are available from the University's course catalogue.
+At St Andrews I performed teaching duties either as a **teaching assitant** or **teaching fellow**.
+I worked on various Undergraduate and Postgraduate courses.

+### 2016-2017

++ CS5032: Critical Systems Engineering
+    + Guest Lecturer

-## 2015-2016
+### 2015-2016

 + CS4103 Distributed Systems
     + Lecturer